wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.8.3.md

 ### FAQ
 Please visit our [Developer Support]({{< ref "frequently-asked-questions/faq" >}}) page for further information relating to reporting bugs, upgrading Tyk, technical support and how to contribute.

+### Support Lifetime Policy

+We strive to avoid any long-term support arrangements for our enterprise portal.
+We run a regular 6-week release cadence which delivers new capability, extension of existing capability, and bug fixes.
+Our policy is that we aim to avoid any breaking changes, so in effect, the entire enterprise portal is supported.
+Here we'd increment our version as a minor version - 1.3.0, 1.4.0, 1.5.0 etc.

+Occasionally, we may see a need to issue a critical fix if there is a system down or a critical security defect.
+Here we would release this as soon as is physically possible and the semantic versioning would reflect a patch (1.3.1, 1.4.1 etc).

+The only exception to this policy is if we ever need to release a breaking change.
+This would mean that we have to release a new major version (i.e. releasing version 2.0).
+In this exceptional circumstance we would support both the old major version and the new one concurrently for six months - please note that the old version only gets supported in terms of critical fixes, not new functionality.
+After six months, the previous major version falls out of support.